Ag & Forestry Extension Agent-Linking Income Food & Environment (LIFE)

 Volunteers typically live on a large housing compound with two or three other families, but have their own housing structure, cooking area, private washing area, and latrine.
 Volunteers may choose to share meals with their host neighbors or cook on their own.

-Zambia has some restrictive laws that target certain sexual acts.
-Volunteers will need to be mindful of cultural norms and country-specific laws, and use their best judgment to determine how to approach topics related to sexual orientation and gender identity in their communities and host countries.
+While people in Zambia may be generally tolerant, values and mores concerning sexual orientation and gender identity may be different from those in some parts of the U.S. Zambia has some restrictive laws that target certain sexual acts.
+Volunteers will need to be mindful of cultural norms, and use their judgment to determine the best way to approach sexual orientation and gender identity in their communities and host countries.
 Staff and currently serving Volunteers will address this topic during pre-service training, and identify support mechanisms for incoming trainees.
 Many LGBTQ Volunteers have served successfully in Zambia.

 Before you apply, please review Medical Information for Applicants to learn about the clearance process and other health conditions that are difficult to accommodate in Peace Corps service.